Livery company: Notes

-Coats of arms of the Great XII Companies
+Coats of arms of the Great Twelve Livery Companies

 City companies without grant of livery

 Company without Livery is a status which applies during the period between when a guild is recognised by the Court of Aldermen and when it is granted the rights of a livery.
 A guild initially applies to be a London Guild, and may later apply to the Court to become a Company of the City of London.
 After an indefinite period, such a Company of the City of London can apply to the Aldermen for livery status; if granted, they can thereafter use the honorific prefix Worshipful Company.